Chanukar/Oop_Uni_Registration/Readme.md

-# OOP Major Practical 2019 - University of Adelaide
+# OOP Major Practical 2019 - University Enrolment System

 ## Steps to install
 ### Make sure you have atleast gcc 4.8 installed in your system.